 We'd like to hear from you too.
-You can send us an email below or call 08000 50 20 20 and someone will give you a call back.
+You can send us an email at firstname.lastname@example.org or call 08000 50 20 20 and someone will give you a call back.
 If you've written a blog, please do send us the link.
 We want to hear about what you think the next steps are to achieve equality for trans people and the role that Stonewall might be able to play.
 We promise to keep you updated as conversations progress.

 Our December 22 we'll close the consultation and in January 2015 publish a report summarising what we've heard and talking about the next steps we can take.
 Do watch this space!